per1234/smartpins/README.md

   SP.loop();
 }
 ```
+# In detail / additional functionality

-It's about much more than just debouncing, it has numerous different input styles and - more importanly it puts all asynchronous input events into a single queue.
+**SmartPins** provides much more than just debouncing: it has numerous different input styles and - more importanly it puts all asynchronous input events into a single queue.
 This makes sure that all your code runs from the main loop thread, which reduces / prevents a number of common problems.

 The additional handlers for the variety of things you can do with a hardware pin: